yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 If you want to play a PinMAME-enabled game, then you need to have the roms in the [proper place](https://github.com/vpinball/vpinball/blob/standalone/standalone/README.md#paths), see  [VPinMAME]({% post_url 2023-09-24-pincab-vpinmame %}).
 The pinmame emulator is included in the Standalone version.

-To test, first start with a recreation or original that doesn't need roms.
+To test VPinballX, first start with a recreation or original that doesn't need roms.

 ### [B2S.Server ?]({% post_url 2023-09-24-pincab-b2bs %})